 My knife will make the earth regret

-That entire seduction business!
+that whole seduction business!

 that has grown fat

-Like billionaire’s mistress.
+like billionaire’s mistress.

 Let me see the banners fly

-Like those that on holidays greet us.
+like those that on holidays greet us.

 Let the lampposts raise high

-The bloodied corpses of shopkeepers!
+the bloodied corpses of shopkeepers!